fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 In this case, you need to use the relevant subscription message path in your expectedMessage definitions.

-In an error test case, you'd specify :
+In an error test case, you would specify:

 ```java
 .withExpectedRequestTemplate(